r-uu/r-uu.lib/fx/comp/doc/fx-comp-demo.md

 [back](./fx-comp-architecture.md)

+If you are interested in how to use CDI based IOC with FX Comp you might want to skip to [an example](#fx-comp-demo---composing-applications-from-a-hierarchy-of-fx-comp-components)

 ## FX Comp Demo - Empty

-This application demonstrates how to get a minimal FX Comp driven application up an running with minimum effort.
+This application demonstrates how to get a minimal FX Comp driven application up and running with minimum effort.
 Many times it is sufficient to simply subclass from classes defined by FX Comp architecture.

 ### View